Searching for the best multi-currency card in Singapore for 2026?

 - Mid-market exchange rates and transparent fees

-- Reliable global transfers
+- Reliable global transfers to 160+ countries

 Cons:

-- Transaction fees start from 0.26% onwards
+- Currency conversion fees start from 0.26% onwards

 📖 Related Guide: Wise Card Singapore Guide: Fees, Limits, Exchange Rates